study-ORCATech-cloud/learn-and-earn-fork/docs/architecture-development/styling-guide.md

 # Styling Guide

-This document provides comprehensive guidelines for styling in the ORCATech Learning Platform, covering Tailwind CSS conventions, design system principles, and theming standards.
+This document provides comprehensive guidelines for styling in the LabDojo Learning Platform, covering Tailwind CSS conventions, design system principles, and theming standards.

 ## Table of Contents